Connect with us

 10 Pros And Cons of SQ3R For Students

-The sq3r technique is a popular method invented by Robinson that has advantages and some disadvantages.
+The sq3r technique is a popular method invented by Francis P. Robinson that has advantages and may have some disadvantages.

 But we recommend students follow this method, we will tell you how this method can be beneficial and which students should follow it to improve their knowledge and academic success.